Many years ago, when I was still young in my faith, I recall praying a very dangerous prayer.

 Allow me leave you with this- on the night before Jesus died, scripture says that He broke the bread and said, “this is my body which is broken for you.”

 His body was broken so that we may live.
 If the breaking of Jesus’ body was necessary for the good of all mankind, then wouldn’t it make sense that it be so with us?

 Father, thank you that you don’t waste a thing.
 Everything; every hardship, every heartache, every tear, you use for the good of those who love you and are called according to your purpose.
 God, multiply the broken pieces of our lives, and use them to feed the multitudes of people who desperately need you.
 Amen.

-- You’ll find this post linked up at Missional Women for their #NotAboutMeNovember series, as well as at the places listed below.
+You’ll find this post linked up at Missional Women for their #NotAboutMeNovember series.